ASD-Blueprint/desktop.gov.au/patterns/byod.md

 It is recommended to read the ACSC risk management publication for enterprise mobility.
 See [Risk Management of Enterprise Mobility Including Bring Your Own Device](https://www.cyber.gov.au/acsc/view-all-content/publications/risk-management-enterprise-mobility-including-bring-your-own-device).

-The pattern suggests **two BYOD access options** dependent on the risk appetite of the Agency and provides some known risk and ISM control guidance.
+This pattern suggests **two BYOD access options** dependent on the risk appetite of the Agency and provides some known risk and ISM control guidance.

 Agencies adopting BYOD should perform their own risk assessments and follow ACSC guidance in regards to the requirements surrounding the platform and adequate separation between private and corporate data.
 The ACSC recommend that BYOD should not be used to access SECRET or TOP SECRET systems.

-The pattern does not discuss agency policy surrounding the use of personally owed devices.
+This pattern does not discuss agency policy surrounding the use of personally owed devices.
 The following guidance from the ACSC is:

 * Legal advice is sought prior to allowing privately-owned mobile devices to access systems or data (**ISM** security control 1297)
 * Personnel accessing OFFICIAL and PROTECTED systems or data using a privately-owned mobile device use an ACSC approved platform, a security configuration in accordance with ACSC guidance and have enforced separation of work data from any personal data (**ISM** security control 1400)